What High Earners Need to Know About Roth Catch-Up Contributions in 2026

-Starting January 1, 2026, a major shift in retirement savings rules will affect many Americans aged 50 and older.
+Starting January 1, 2026, a major shift in retirement savings rules affected many Americans aged 50 and older.
 If you earn more than $150,000 in wages during 2025, any catch-up contributions you make to your 401(k) in 2026 must go into a Roth account.
 This change, introduced under the SECURE 2.0 Act, eliminates the option for high earners to make pre-tax catch-up contributions.
 While this may feel like a loss of a valuable tax deduction, understanding the implications and opportunities can help you make the most of this new rule.

 Under the new rule, if your prior-year wages exceed $150,000, all catch-up contributions must be Roth contributions made with after-tax dollars.
 That means you’ll pay income tax upfront on these contributions, but withdrawals in retirement will be tax-free.
 If your employer does not offer a Roth 401(k) option, you cannot make catch-up contributions at all.